-It has been a LONG year, and 2022 is finally here!
-Although there are still restrictions, we can still resolve to go outside to experience the beautiful outdoors, breathe the fresh air, and enjoy nature.
-Luckily for you, here in San Mateo County & Silicon Valley, you'll find the perfect backyard to start on a new path.
-So, we've listed five of our favorite hikes to get you started!
+Get ready to experience the beautiful outdoors, breathe fresh air, and enjoy nature on The San Francisco Peninsula.
+Here you'll find the perfect backyard to start on a new path.
+To get you started, we've listed five of our favorite hikes!

 Crystal Springs Reservoir - Photo by Larisa Gleyzer

-This one is a local's favorite!
+Easily recognizable for those who commute via I-280, this one is a local favorite!
 The Dish is located in Palo Alto, sitting on Stanford University's land, and serves many purposes including academic programs, environmental restoration, and for the purposes of this blog – recreation!
 The path is perfect for hiking and jogging and it is open daily from sunrise to sunset throughout the year.
+The lush grasslands and plethora of wildlife that occupy the land make for stunning photography and birdwatching.
 Unfortunately, no pets or animals are allowed within the Dish Area except for trained service animals.

 This paved trail is a converted portion of Highway 1 dedicated to hikers, runners, and bicyclists.
 Devil's Slide Trail overlooks the Pacific Ocean and offers beautiful coastal views and sunsets.
-The trail is fairly short at 1.3 miles but, as we mentioned, very rewarding in regards to the view.
-Whales, dolphins, and seals have been spotted during the migration season.
-The trail is leashed dog-friendly and it is definitely one of the best things to do in Pacifica.
+The trail is fairly short at 1.3 miles, but as we mentioned, very rewarding in regards to the view.
+The path is more hilly than flat, so it is a great place to work on cardio while being cooled by the fresh ocean air.
+Dotted along the path are informative plaques that describe the area and how different sections of the area were operated by the US Army during WWII.
+Whales, dolphins, and seals have been spotted during the migration season from the capacious viewing areas.
+The trail allows dogs on leashes and is one of the most beautiful, fun, and recognizable spots in Pacifica!

-This park at the south end of San Mateo County has several different trails including Big Tree, Heritage Grove, and Towne Fire.
-San McDonald Park actually represents a contrast between two separate natural environments.
-The northwesterly half, between Pescadero Road and Highway 84, is principally a lush growth redwood forest, while the southeasterly half is a primarily open ridge, grassy knolls, and patchy brush areas.
-The park is open to hikers, runners, bicyclists, and equestrians but does not allow pets on any of the trails.
+This park at the south end of San Mateo County has several unique trails including Big Tree, Heritage Grove, and Towne Fire.
+Sam McDonald Park actually represents a contrast between two separate natural environments.
+The northwestern half between Pescadero Road and Highway 84 is principally a lush growth redwood forest, while the southeastern half is a primarily open ridge with grassy knolls and patchy brush areas.
+The park is open to hikers, runners, bicyclists, and equestrians, but does not allow pets on any of the trails.
 The trail distances range from 1.2 miles to a 5.0-mile loop.

 See all that The San Francisco Peninsula has to offer!
-Order a Visitor Guide today and start planning your trip!
+View our Insiders' Guide and start planning your trip!